Syllabus

 A warning: please try and stay up to date, as previous offerings of the course have shown that it is deceptively difficult to catch up if you fall behind.

 We will expect students to have taken CS 61A, CS 61B, and CS 61C.
-CS61A/B will be enforced as a prerequisite, CS61C is strongly recommended This class is project-heavy, and there will almost always be a project assigned to you throughout the semester.
+CS61A/B will be enforced as a prerequisite.
+CS61C can be taken concurrently.
+This class is project-heavy, and there will almost always be a project assigned to you throughout the semester.
 Students have noted an increase in difficulty compared to offerings of this course predating Fall 2018.
-We expect proficiency with Java (around the level taught in CS 61B) in order to work on the projects, with the exception of Project 1.
+We expect proficiency with Java (around the level taught in CS 61B) in order to work on the projects, with the exception of Project 1 and 6.
 Projects vary in difficulty.
 You can find more information about them in the Projects section below.

 Before continuing, please make sure you are enrolled in the course Gradescope here, using your UC Berkeley credentials.
 Please also enroll in the course Edstem here, as Edstem is our primary method of communication and making announcements, and you are responsible for checking it frequently.